 Fit.
 Classic unisex tubular construction.
 Runs roomy compared to Bella+Canvas 3001.
 Some shrinkage on first wash even with preshrunk cotton.

 Print method.
 DTG (direct-to-garment) is standard.
-Some providers offer DTF (direct-to-film) for higher saturation on darker colors at a small upcharge.
+According to printitmyway.com's 2026 supplier ranking, some providers also offer DTF (direct-to-film) for higher saturation on darker colors at a small upcharge.
+Embroidery is available on select providers depending on fabric and construction.

 Tracking the Number Across Drift

 An AI operator like Victor is built for exactly this kind of slow drift.
-He connects to your Printify and storefront data, runs the per-SKU margin math live against your live data warehouse, and flags when a base-cost change has quietly broken your pricing — before the quarterly P&L tells you the bad news.
+He connects to your Printify and Shopify data, runs the per-SKU margin math live against your actual order-side COGS, and flags when a base-cost change has quietly broken your pricing — before the quarterly P&L tells you the bad news.
 He proposes the repricing; you approve.
+If your margin math is showing a problem, Victor can reprice a single product to a target margin or bulk-reprice across your store — all with your approval before anything changes.

 FAQs